This post contains affiliate links. Please see our disclosure policy.

 Pumpkin Pasties are made with a maple pumpkin filling, wrapped inside an all-butter flaky pie crust.
-Top these with a silky maple glaze while they’re hot from the oven.
+Top these with a luscious maple glaze while they’re hot from the oven.
 These mini pies are so much easier to make than a whole pumpkin pie!

 Why you’ll love these Pumpkin Pasties: